Quantum Correlations Can Speed Up All Classical Computation: Results

+Here $H_{\|}(m)$ ($H_{\#}(m)$) refers to the coherent (standard) parallel implementation of $m$ copies of the unitary, Hermitian operator $H$.
+The following theorem follows directly from the previous lemma.

+\begin{theorem}[Coherent parallelization] Let $H$ be any Hermitian unitary gate acting on a $d$-dimensional system or qudit.
+Implementing $m$ gates in parallel using a standard parallel computation implementation $H_{\|}$ is $m$ times slower than using a coherent parallelization approach $H_{\#}$. \end{theorem}

-Any classical reversible computation on $n$ bits can be implemented as a circuit consisting of $d$ layers each consisting of $1 \leq m \leq n$ Toffoli gates.
+The Toffoli gate is both a unitary and Hermitian operator.
+Moreover, it is universal for (reversible) classical computation.
+Hence, any classical reversible computation on $n$ bits can be implemented as a circuit consisting of $d$ layers, each consisting of $1 \leq m \leq n$ Toffoli gates.
 At each layer (time-step) one may choose to implement the Toffoli gates sequentially, in parallel, or coherently together using the method we described above.
-Using this latter method allows us to significantly reduce the time cost of the computation.
+Using this latter method allows us to reduce the amortized time cost of implementing each individual Toffoli gate to $1/m$ times the amortized (classical) parallel amortized cost of implementation, or to $1/m^2$ the standard sequential time cost of implementation.

-The time savings for each Toffoli gate of using the method we propose here is proportional to the total number of gates being implemented.
-Explicitely, if there are $1 \leq m \leq n$ Toffoli gates in the current layer, then each Toffoli gate requires $1/m$ times the time required to implement the Toffoli gate in a standard fashion.
-This in turn implies that the time cost of implementing each layer (using the above method) is \emph{constant} regardless of the number of Toffoli gates in said layer.
-This has the net effect of \emph{de facto} reducing the computational complexity of any reversible circuit to (below) its depth complexity.

-This advantage is maximised in the case of highly parallelisable reversible circuits (where $m \approx n$ at every depth).
-In such cases the above method has the effect of reducing the time required to run the algorithm by two polynomial orders (a $O(n^3)$ algorithm can be performed with $O(n)$ resources, an $O(n^2 \log n)$ algorithm with $O(\log n)$ resources \emph{etc.})
+This advantage is maximized in the case of highly parallelizable reversible circuits (where $m \approx n$ at every depth).
+In such cases the above method has the effect of reducing the time required to run the algorithm by two polynomial orders.
+For example, an $O(n^3)$ algorithm can be performed with $O(n)$ resources, an $O(n^2 \log n)$ algorithm with $O(\log n)$ resources \emph{etc.}) We arrive at the following result: